Marginal operators and supersymmetry enhancement in 3d $S$-fold SCFTs: Introduction and conclusion

 \section{Introduction and conclusion}

 The space generated by exactly marginal deformations, also known as the conformal manifold, has been a long-standing subject of study in quantum field theories.
 In superconformal field theories (SCFTs), conformal manifolds have several rich structures.
-For example, as demonstrated in \cite{Kol:2002zt, Green:2010da, Kol:2010ub}, conformal manifolds of 4d $\CN=1$ and 3d $\CN=2$ SCFTs can be described by a symplectic quotient of the space of marginal couplings by the complexified continuous global symmetry group.
+For example, as demonstrated in \cite{Kol:2002zt, Green:2010da, Kol:2010ub}, conformal manifolds of 4d $\CN=1$ and 3d $\CN=2$ SCFTs can be described by a symplectic quotient of the space of marginal couplings by the complexified continuous global symmetry group\footnote{See also \cite{Bianchi:2010cx} for the conformal manifold of 3d $\CN=2$ Chern--Simons--matter theories.}.
 Moreover, for 4d $\CN=2$ SCFTs, as shown by several recent findings \eg~ \cite{Razamat:2019vfd, Razamat:2020gcc, Razamat:2020pra}, the study of conformal manifolds has led to a number of intriguing dualities; these include 4d $\CN=1$ weakly coupled Lagrangian descriptions of several strongly coupled 4d $\CN=2$ SCFTs.
 These provide motivation for studying exactly marginal operators in the SCFTs in this paper.